THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Background and Motivation

 One can use other compression schemes (e.g., TernGrad) that take less time for decompression/compression at the PS side.
-However, these schemes have a significantly larger quantization error.
-Figure~\ref{fig:nmse_round_time} shows the NMSE (Normalized Mean Squared Error, which quantifies the difference between the actual vector and the vector restored after compression; smaller is better) for different compression algorithms.
-Terngrad results in an NMSE that is by almost two orders of magnitude larger than that of TopK 10\% (i.e., 15.7 vs. 0.36 with 2 workers).
-This large gap in NMSE means that Terngrad may require more iterations to reach the target accuracy or fail to reach the target accuracy at all.
+However, these schemes have larger quantization errors.
+Figure~\ref{fig:nmse_round_time} shows the NMSE (Normalized Mean Squared Error, $NMSE(x,\hat{x})=\frac{||x-\hat{x}||_2^2}{||x||^2_2}$), which quantifies the difference between the actual vector $x$ and the vector restored after compression $\hat{x}$.
+TernGrad results in an NMSE that is by an order of magnitude larger than that of TopK 10\% (i.e., $6.95$ vs. $0.46$ with four workers).
+This large gap in NMSE means that TernGrad requires more iterations to reach the target accuracy or might fail to reach the target accuracy at all.
 In fact, provable convergence rates for distributed SGD have a linear dependence on NMSE (e.g., \cite{ErrorFeedback}), rendering quantization schemes with large NMSE less appealing for distributed training.

-To address these limitations, \sysname eliminates decompression-compression \mbox{at the PS with negligible impact on accuracy.}
+To address these limitations, \sysname allows direct aggregation of compressed gradients, which eliminates decompression and compression operations at PSes while ensuring high accuracy.
+A detailed comparison between THC and other compression schemes under different bit budgets is in Section \secref{sec:simulation}.

-\subsection{In-network aggregation}
+\subsection{In-network Aggregation}

-In-network aggregation~\cite{NVIDIASHARP} is another option to reduce network bottlenecks by using switches.
-Recent research~\cite{SwitchML} has demonstrated that programmable switches can aggregate gradients from multiple workers, reducing the switch-to-PS traffic and resulting in a substantial training performance improvement.
-However, the traffic generated by the workers \mbox{is of equal amount and cannot be reduced by switches.}
+In-network aggregation~\cite{NVIDIASHARP} is another option to reduce communication overhead.
+Recent research~\cite{SwitchML, ATP} has demonstrated that programmable switches can aggregate gradients from multiple workers, reducing the switch-to-PS traffic and resulting in a substantial training performance improvement.
+However, using switches does not reduce the traffic volume generated by the workers as gradient compression does.

-Current in-network aggregation approaches do not consider compression, because compressed data can not be easily aggregated without decompressing in the network.
-Meanwhile, implementing such decompression and aggregation functions in the specialized hardware is extremely difficult given the restricted programmability of such hardware.
-For example, ~\cite{ATP, whenshouldhotos19} reported that the hardware has very limited pipeline stages (around 10 to 20) to do fixed-function operations such as modifying packet values.

-However, with THC, in-network aggregation is freed from considering additional design considerations for compression.
-In addition, by offloading computation to programmable hardware, we can further reduce the PS time overhead.

-We leverage \sysname's attributes of homomorphic aggregation in the framework to offer new opportunities for incorporating compression with in-network aggregation without complex coding efforts, making these two components complement each other perfectly.